-Located in Cape Town, South Africa, Robertson and Caine currently manufacture 4 sailing catamarans and 2 power catamarans for the world markets.Manufactured to standards beyond certification, our products are developed and tested off the Cape of Storms at the tip of Africa in the toughest ocean conditions.
+Located in Cape Town, South Africa, Robertson and Caine currently manufacture 3 sailing catamarans and 3 power catamarans for the world markets.
+Ranging in size from 40-53ft.Manufactured to standards beyond certification, our products are developed and tested off the Cape of Storms at the tip of Africa in the toughest ocean conditions.

-With plants covering over 60 000 sqm, manufacturing a range of six models by a Team of 1800+ persons, Robertson and Caine is focused upon producing world-class catamarans of exceptional build quality.
+With plants covering over 60 000 sqm, manufacturing a range of six models by a Team of 2000+ persons, Robertson and Caine is focused upon producing world-class catamarans of exceptional build quality.
 Adhering to sustainable and safe production practices.

 To build for solid blue water performance, Robertson and Caine use superior materials, fit for purpose, with every step of the build process, adhering to global standards and subject to stringent quality control.
 Robertson and Caine catamarans dominate the charter fleets of The Mooring and Sunsail, thus are built to be reliable, with low maintenance.